nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 1. Test a UDP client with connectionless UDP:

    a.
-Open a UDP socket and read information (handle, protocol, and role) about the open socket.
+Open a UDP socket and read the information (handle, protocol, and role) about the open socket.

       .. parsed-literal::
          :class: highlight